sandy-onori/Project-Java-and-Web-Development-/README.md

 To verify the correct installation open the Command Prompt and type the commands `node -v` and `npm -v` to display the installed versions:

 Now from the Command Prompt you need to change directory using the cd command and move inside the `myapp` folder uploaded with this project.
-For example if you extracted the myapp folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp`
+For example if you extracted the myapp folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp\node_modules`

 Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the node_modules folder.

 ## Starting the servers and browser

-From the Command Prompt remaining in the same directory you currently are (`...\myapp`) start the node.js Server by running the command `node server.js`
+From the Command Prompt, change directory to  `cd %userprofile%\Desktop\myapp` and start the node.js Server by running the command `node server.js`

 The node.js server is now running and ready to communicate with the web application.